e-m-wilson/SNOW/Week_4/Project2.md

 - Set ownership to 'Abel Tutor'
 - Create the first article 'How to create a quiz'

+### Challenge 2 - Create a new Service Catalog

+- Create a new Service Catalog called 'HR Catalog'
+- Create a new category for it called 'Student Management'
+- Create a record producer called 'New Student' that creates Student records

 ## Database Management and Platform Security

 ### Challenge 1 - Create a custom application and table